zamiul20/Basal-Library/Documentation/Converting_Bases/depolarising.md

    3     7  --> +1   4   0   6  - Column addition
                  2   7   6   3  -> <10দT 2763 = <10T 1357
 ```
+To change a number back to having a regular polarity, do the literal reverse of the first method above, or calculatre and calculate the digit collection (convert).

 NOTE: for Fractal bases (of both types), use array syntax